 Notes

 - I tested this recipe with my custom DIY gluten free flour blend.
-I plan to test Cup4Cup, but I haven't done this yet.
+The only store-bought blend tested is Cup4Cup, but note it has dairy.

-- It is critical to use certified gluten free oats.
+- It is critical to use gluten free oats.

-- Store this bread pre-sliced in the freezer.
-Place wax paper between each slice so they don't stick together.
+- Pre-sliced bread can be stored in the freezer.
+Place wax paper between each slice to prevent it from sticking together.

 SPECIAL NOTE